External requests initiated by a WordPress server should be considered as security-sensitive. They may contain sensitive data which is stored in

 server they are sent.

-WordPress makes it possible to block external requests by setting the WP_HTTP_BLOCK_EXTERNAL
+WordPress makes it possible to block external requests by setting the WP_HTTP_BLOCK_EXTERNAL option to true.
+It’s then

-possible to authorize requests to only a few servers using another option named WP_ACCESSIBLE_HOSTS
+possible to authorize requests to only a few servers using another option named WP_ACCESSIBLE_HOSTS.

 Ask Yourself Whether